School Trust Lands - Projects

 Who benefits from school trust lands?

-The Minnesota constitution is clear: beneficiaries of school trust lands are Minnesota’s 329 public school districts and 181 charter schools, currently educating nearly 850,000 K-12 students.
+Minnesota statute is clear: beneficiaries of school trust lands are Minnesota’s 329 public school districts and 181 charter schools, currently educating nearly 850,000 K-12 students.

 What is the Permanent School Fund?

 The Permanent School Fund was established by the Minnesota Constitution to guarantee a long-term source of funds for public education.
-It is made up of the revenues generated from school trust lands, as well as the interest and dividends.
-These funds support K-12 public education and are distributed to every public school district within the state.
+The PSF consists of all school trust land and mineral rights, all revenues credited to the PSF, and the undistributed capital gains.
+These net interest and dividends from PSF investments support K-12 public education through annual distributions to every public school district within the state.

 Why are state school trust lands within the BWCAW being transferred to federal ownership?